The Rape of the Lock

 All but the Sylph — With careful Thoughts opprest,

-He summons strait his Denizens of Air;
+He summons strait° his Denizens° of Air; right away — citizens

-The lucid Squadrons round the Sails repair:
+The lucid° Squadrons round the Sails repair: bright

 Soft o’er the Shrouds Aerial Whispers breathe,